PeterCamilleri/mysh/README.md

 Some commands can generate very lengthy output that can scroll off the top of the screen. to handle this, mysh automatically inserts pauses once per screen.
-At this point, it displays a prompt and waits for the users to press a key that will determine the action to take.
-The default message is:
+Now this capability has been moved into the pause_output gem, but since it has an impact on the user "experience" it is discussed here.
+When a pause point is reached, mysh displays a prompt and waits for the users to press a key that will determine the action to take.
+The default pause prompt message is:

     Press a key, a space, or q: